ibm-cloud-docs/codeengine/ts-image-imagepullfails.md

     To use a newer image that was pushed with the same tag with your application, you must [update your application](/docs/codeengine?topic=codeengine-update-app) to create a new application revision that references the newer tagged image.

+5. {{site.data.keyword.codeengineshort}} cannot authenticate to your container registry.

+    In this scenario, your image exists, the registry access works, and the configured registry secret is valid but {{site.data.keyword.codeengineshort}} is unable to authenticate to your container registry.
+You may see an error message similar to what is shown below:

+    ```txt
+    ErrImagePull : failed to pull and unpack image "<image name>": failed to resolve reference "<image name>": failed to authorize: failed to fetch oauth token: unexpected status from GET request to...
+    ```

+    Check if you have enabled `Restrict IP address access` for your account (see [Allowing specific IP addresses](/docs/account?topic=account-ips)).
+If enabled, only the allowed IP addresses can authenticate to {{site.data.keyword.cloud}}, for your account.
+This will prevent {{site.data.keyword.codeengineshort}} from authenticating to your container registry and thus will be unable to pull your image.
+You will need to add the `public` and `private` IP addresses of your {{site.data.keyword.codeengineshort}} project.
+See [{{site.data.keyword.codeengineshort}} public and private IP addresses](/docs/codeengine?topic=codeengine-network-addresses) on how to identify these IP addresses.

 ## Next steps
 {: #image-cannot-pull-next}